soen/Conjunction/docs/basics/ConfigureSearchQuery.md

 Like the first search query rule we defined, this search query rule is set to use the property ``Name`` of the defined indexable entity model, which should be *equal* to the value being dynamically delivered by the dynamic value providing parameter, named ``$x``.

-In contrary to using the default value, as we saw in the first search query rule, this search query rule will react to changes to values being provided by the parameter ``$x``, and swap in the value it finds for that parameter in runtime, before making the actual comparison.
+In contrary to using the default value, as we saw in the first search query rule, this search query rule will react to changes to the value being provided by the parameter ``$x``.
+During runtime, Conjunction will swap in the value it finds for that parameter and use it as part of the seach query, before making the actual comparison.
 This technique is usable for feeding in informations that requires involment of dynamic sources, such as the end-user providing the name of the indexable entity model.

 ## Next steps